 Why Join the MTCR

 Joining the MTCR provides member countries with international legitimacy and signals support for the non-proliferation of missiles.
-Adoption of the treaty may also assist in legitimizing existing long-range ballistic missile capabilities in the eyes of other MTCR members by showcasing responsible handling of existing missile technology, which may have influenced India’s recent decision to join.
+Adoption of the treaty may also assist in legitimizing existing long-range ballistic missile capabilities in the eyes of other MTCR members by showcasing responsible handling of existing missile technology, which may have influenced India’s decision to join in 2016.